MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ## Run the notebook

 Run the remaining two cells sequentially to read data from your table.
-The rto show the top 20 highest and lowest taxi fares and distances recorded by year.
+The results show the top 20 highest and lowest taxi fares and distances recorded by year.

 :::image type="content" source="media/spark-connector/query-example.png" alt-text="Screenshot of fourth and fifth code cell showing the query results.":::